greyskies/CarFinderApp/PrivacyPolicy.md

 The car and location data is displayed to the user when requested and is also passed to the Google Maps app on the same device to allow the user to view the car's location on a map.
 The app does not require internet connectivity to fetch the location data and Google Maps can display the user and car's relative locations when the device if off-line.
 There are some more advanced features of Google Maps that do require the internet, for example to update map details and to provide directions.
 It would be down to user discretion to remain in airplane mode and forego these features if privacy is a concern.
 This policy covers the CarFinder app itself and does not cover privacy policies for Google Maps.

+### Permissions Required

-The following permissions are required by the app:
+The following permissions are required by the app in order to function:

 <br/>